 This scholarship program is open to any graduating high school senior that both resides in and attends school (public, private and charter schools) in the District of Columbia.
 Applications will be judged on leadership qualities as demonstrated by their contribution to their school and community, financial need, and academic achievement.
 Finalists will be interviewed by a panel of business and community leaders to determine the scholarship winners.
 More than $33,000 in cash scholarships will be awarded including a top award of $15,000.
 Students selected as finalists will also recieve a new laptop computer.

 The deadline for scholarship application is February 26, 2013.

 Are you one of our country's Most Valuable Students?
 Apply to this scholarship competition!
 A total of 500 four-year scholarships will be awarded, and prize amounts range from $4000-$60,000.
 High school seniors who are citizens of the United States are eligible to apply.
 Male and female students compete separately, and judging is based on scholarship, leadership and financial need.

-The 2013 scholarship application will be available in September 2012.
+The 2014 scholarship application deadline is December 6, 2013.
 For more information click here.

 Thursday Network I EMPOWER Scholarship Fund